You are reading: How to Screen Tenants For a Rental Property

 Employment verification is a crucial step when screening rental applications.
 First, it allows property managers to confirm that the applicant has a steady and reliable source of income, which is critical when considering their ability to pay rent on time.

 Second, it ensures that the tenant has a job, reducing the risk of evictions or missed payments due to sudden unemployment in the future.
 Additionally, employment verification can give you an idea of how long the tenant is likely to stay.
-Someone who has worked at their company for a longer period of time is less likely to spontaneously move out.
+Someone who has worked at their company for a longer period of time is less likely to spontaneously move out (and if they do, you should be ready with a move-out checklist).

 5. ID Verification